caltechlibrary/cait/README.md

 The typical process would use _cait_ to export all your content and then run _cait-genpages_ to generate your website content.

 ```
-    ./bin/cait archivesspace export # this takes a while
+    cait archivesspace export # this takes a while
-    ./bin/cait-genpages # this is faster
+    cait-genpages # this is faster
 ```

 Assuming the default settings you'll see new webpages in your local *htdocs* directory.